-Miyajima is an exquisite small island in the Seto Inland Sea, just over a mile from the mainland.
-Its proximity to Hiroshima (half an hour by ferry) makes it a popular antidote for visitors anguished by their exposure to the grim story of the atomic bomb.
-But with its status as one of the three most scenic spots in Japan, the island is also a supreme attraction in its own right.
+Miyajima is an exquisite island in the Seto Inland Sea.
+Its proximity to Hiroshima makes it a popular antidote for visitors anguished by their exposure to the grim story of the atomic bomb.
+With its status as one of the three most scenic spots in Japan, the island is also a supreme attraction in its own right.
 Its most iconic image can be seen as you approach by boat – the vermilion shrine gate (torii) that appears to float on the water at high tide.
 Constructed in 1875 out of camphor wood, it is one of the largest torii in Japan, rising over 50ft out of the water.
 It guards Miyajima’s main attraction, the centuries-old Itsukushima Shrine, designated a World Heritage Site in 1996.

 Miyajima has been considered a holy place since time immemorial.
 In 806 AD, the monk Kobo Daishi ascended the island’s highest peak, Mount Misen, and established the mountain as an ascetic site for the Shingon sect of Buddhism.
 In 1168 it also became a sacred site of Shinto when Taira no Kyomori, then the most powerful man in Japan, chose the island for his clan’s family shrine and built Itsukushima Shrine.

 One word of advice when visiting Miyajima: keep a close eye on your belongings.
 Don’t worry, we’re not suggesting the island has a crime problem.
-We’re talking about its most famous residents, the free-roaming miniature deer who wander happily amongst the tourists and will nose into your bags or pockets without invitation!
-You have been warned!
+We’re talking about its most famous residents, the free-roaming miniature deer who wander happily amongst the tourists and will nose into your bags or pockets without an invitation!